Ingenico-ePayments/connect-sdk-python3/README.md

 ## Requirements

-Python 3.3.5 or higher is required.
+Python 3.5 or higher is required.
 In addition, the following packages are required:

 * [requests](https://requests.readthedocs.io/) 2.20.0 or higher
-	* **Note**: for Python 3.3, the maximum supported version is 2.18.4.
-While this version will work, it has known vulnerabilities.
 * [requests-toolbelt](https://toolbelt.readthedocs.io/) 0.8.0 or higher

 These packages will be installed automatically if the SDK is installed manually or using pip following the below instructions.